Canto a Monte Quemado

 In the tree and the plumage

-Rumor of wounded silence
+Rumor of the wounded silence

 By the song of some axe

-Or the whistle of some little worker
+Or the whistle of some little farmhand

-Who is returning home
+Who is going back home

 Night full of mystery

-Silent birds flying
+Silent birds that fly

 Rising into the distance

-Their dreams turned into darkness
+Their dreams made of darkness

 Gaze of the simple man

-Fearful and so afflicted
+Fearful and so long-suffering

 Who speaks with rough nostalgia